BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/dwarven_holds.md

 - Heroic Strike

-**ACTIVE/PASSIVE RULES**
+**SPECIAL RULES**

-- **Weapon Master** `ACTIVE` - Nori is never considered Unarmed.
+- **Weapon Master** `ACTIVE`

+Nori is never considered Unarmed.

-- **"Just a couple of keepsakes"** `ACTIVE` - When Nori is carrying an Objective in Scenarios, he may re-roll all failed To Wound rolls when making Strikes.
+- **"Just a couple of keepsakes"** `ACTIVE`

+When Nori is carrying an Objective in Scenarios, he may re-roll all failed To Wound rolls when making Strikes.
 However, he may never pass the Objective to a friendly model.

 </div>